 The last recommendation is very important.
 We’ll explain why in the following section.

 How Long Do I Have to File My Bakersfield Car Accident Claim?

 The statute of limitations gives you two years from the date of your Bakersfield car accident to file a claim.
 If your accident was with any sort of government vehicle, such as a postal service truck, you only have six months to file a claim.
 Either way, you shouldn’t delay doing so.
 There are several reasons why:

 - Vital evidence will be lost if you wait weeks or months to hire an attorney and file a claim.

-- You can lose contact with any witnesses to the crash.
+- You can lose contact with any witnesses to the car accident.
 Life happens.
 People move or change their phone numbers and email addresses all the time.

 - Defense attorneys will question why you waited.
 They may even try to prove your injuries weren’t because of your accident if you wait.